mryogi11/mybabybridge_benefit_platform/docs/README.md

 # MyBabyBridge Fertility Care Platform

-A comprehensive fertility care platform for connecting patients with providers, managing benefits, and providing educational resources.
+A comprehensive fertility care platform for connecting patients with providers, managing benefits, and providing knowledge base.

 ## Deployment to Vercel